osrg/gobgp/docs/sources/route-server.md

 the configuration file used in [Getting Started](https://github.com/osrg/gobgp/blob/master/docs/sources/getting-started.md)

  * Peers are configured as route server clients (of course!).
- * GoBGP oesn't try to connect to peers.
+ * GoBGP doesn't try to connect to peers.
 It only listens and accepts.
  * MD5 passwords are enabled.

 ```